bvshvar/zippURL/README.md

-# zippURL

-A URL Shortener Application build with React JS, Python Flask, Firebase Data Base and Heroku.
+zippURL - URL Shortener Application zippURL is a URL Shortener Application built with React JS, Python Flask, Firebase Database, and hosted on Heroku.

-The project is composed of two folders, zip-url and the zip-url-server

-zip-url
+zip-url (Client)

-This is single page react app written with bootstrap that takes the long URL from a user, stores it in a database (firebase database) and gives the user a generated shortened url.
+This is a single-page React app written with Bootstrap.
+It takes a long URL from a user, stores it in a Firebase database, and generates a shortened URL.

-Dependencies
+Dependencies:
 Firebase Project Account
 Firebase Database in Project Account

-Running client Locally
+Running Client Locally:
+Install dependencies:
+bash
+Copy code

-npm install To install dependencies
+npm install
+Run the client locally:
+bash
+Copy code
 npm start

-zip-url-server
+zip-url-server (Server)

-This is a python flask web server that listens for calls made with the generated URL, goes to the database, fetches the long URL then redirects the user to the long URLS page.
+This is a Python Flask web server that listens for calls made with the generated URL, retrieves the long URL from the database, and redirects the user to the long URL's page.

-Dependencies
+Dependencies:
 Firebase Project Account
 Firebase Database in Project Account

-Firebase service account json key file (ServiceAccountKey.json) in zip-url-server/app/main.py line 6

-Firebase Database URL in zip-url-server/app/main.py line 8
+Firebase service account JSON key file (ServiceAccountKey.json) in zip-url-server/app/main.py (line 6) Firebase Database URL in zip-url-server/app/main.py (line 8) Running Server Locally:

-Running Server Locally

-Create a virtual environment in the zip-url-server folder (python3 -m venv venv)
+Create a virtual environment in the zip-url-server folder:

+bash
+Copy code
+python3 -m venv venv
-Activate virtual environment (venv/Scripts/activate)
+Activate virtual environment:

+For Windows:
+bash
+Copy code
+venv\Scripts\activate
+For macOS/Linux:
+bash
+Copy code
+source venv/bin/activate
+Run the server:

+bash
+Copy code
 python wsgi.py

-The flask app is also set up to run the production version the react app.
+The Flask app is also configured to run the production version of the React app.